Poppies to the Park

 Materials and Patterns

-Poppies should measure 2 – 4 inches in diameter.
-Yarn tails should be left on the poppies – this will help us attach the flowers to the garland.
+Poppies should measure 3-4 inches in diameter.
+Yarn tails should not be left on the poppies – this will help us attach the flowers to the garland.

-There are several patterns available online.
+There are several patterns available online if you search for “remembrance poppy”.
 Here are a couple to try out, but any knit or crochet poppy pattern is acceptable!
+As long as the poppies are a shade of red or orange, the texture and size variation will enhances the appearance of the poppy garland.

 Drop-Off Locations